 Did you ever want to change the way Worldox does certain things, but not for everyone.
-Mary Jo will dig into the user specific preferences screens to show what can be changed on a user level.
+Mary Jo digs into the user specific preferences screens to show what can be changed on a user level.

-Paul will look at how bookmarks can help you to quickly get to certain matters, specific types of documents, a cabinet, a project, and more.
+Paul looks at how bookmarks can help you to quickly get to certain matters, specific types of documents, a cabinet, a project, and more.